Why Do Children Get Diabetes?

 Diabetes, a disease in which the glucose or blood sugar levels are higher than normal, is one of the most common lifestyle diseases to affect adults.
 However, with changing lifestyle trends, the disease is no longer restricted to adults.
 An increasing number of children in India are also being affected by diabetes.
-But understanding the types, causes and means of prevention of the disease can surely help address the growing concern of diabetes in younger population.
+But understanding the types, causes and means of prevention of the disease can surely help address the growing concern of diabetes in the younger population.

 Type I diabetes